sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 **Evaluating training runs is therefore a mix of ensuring the action reconstruction loss converges to the best observed values - while using low enough $ \beta $ values that the latent space is distinct**.
 The pattern of 'reconstruction loss from plans' should follow that of the regularisation loss, worse initially, then better as the space becomes informative - then plannable.
 One of the best ways to diagnose overregularisation is to label a set of trajectories with descriptions and plot their arrangement in latent space over the course of training.
 The latent space should become distinct quite early - and stay that way.

+{% include image.html url="/images/play/comparison_of_reg.png" description="We found that the latent space of well regularised models retain distinct clusters with porous borders between them so fewer samples from the planning space are undefined.
+Interestingly the size of the latent space literally increases as regularisation decreases - which aligns with intuition but the effect is starker than expected.
+Reconstruction curves for these models can be found in the appendix. " %}

 This is frustratingly qualitative.
 We were hoping that the encoder and planner reconstruction losses would converge to a lower final value for the well regularised models, even if the planner improved more slowly than for over regularised models - but this wasn't the case.

 Ultimately, the probabilistic and deterministic actor perform similarly - but the latent space of a similar probabilistic actor is significantly more expressive, perhaps because it captures the low level multimodality itself.
 As a result, we will use the probabilistic model going forward.